Case Study: Dominion Energy

 Supply chain

 Like many industries post COVID-19, supply chain issues are one of the biggest challenges Dominion faced.
 In some cases, Dominion is installing cable and conduit but having to wait until back-logged parts such as transformers are received to finish the project.
 While construction crews wait for parts, they are restoring the property so that the customers do not have to look at half-finished construction sites.
-While supply chain issues are slowly getting better and are set to correct in 2024, this limitation initially slowed their undergrounding goals11
+While supply chain issues are slowly getting better and are set to correct in 2024, this limitation initially slowed their undergrounding goals

 Telecommunication partners

 Electrical lines are just one type of utility that attach to overhead poles.
 Telecommunications companies also use overhead poles and wires.
-Dominion tries to work with telecom and cable companies to place their lines underground at the same time of electrical undergrounding, but there are many instances where they do not participate12.
+Dominion tries to work with telecom and cable companies to place their lines underground at the same time of electrical undergrounding, but there are many instances where they do not participate.
 In these instances, the transformer and electrical lines would be removed, and the pole shortened, but the pole itself would remain (Figure 1).
 While this reduces visual blight, it does not completely get rid of it– lowering overall customer satisfaction and illustrating why buy-in from telecommunication companies is important for creating more scenic areas.

 Fig. 1